twardl01/JavaCodeTest/README.md

 The specification is as follows:

 "Write a java & spring boot application which has one endpoint “upload”.
-The endpoint should take a .txt file as input (see attached text file for format).
+The endpoint should take a .txt file as input (see SampleDataFile.txt for format).
 The text file should be split into records and stored in a database.
 The record should contain:
 •       Company Name (taken directly from the text file, i.e. ASH RAIL LTD)